angular/components/guides/v15-mdc-migration.md

     `<mat-icon>` use `ngProjectAs="mat-icon"` to project it into the icon slot.

-  * If you need your icon to appear at the end of the item (not officially supported by the spec) you can wrap both the text and your icon in a span, e.g.
+  * If you need your icon to appear at the end of the item (not officially supported by the spec) you can wrap both the text and your icon in a span, for example:

     ```html
     <span>